-This handbook was developed and written by The Sentinel Project for Pediatric Drug-Resistant Tuberculosis (http://sentinel-project.org/).
+Sixth Edition, December 2024 Cover photo credit: Ashley Gilbertson for Stop TB' Partnership's GDF This handbook was developed and written by The Sentinel Project for Pediatric Drug-Resistant Tuberculosis (http://sentinel-project.org/).

 Preferred citation: Management of Drug-Resistant Tuberculosis in Children: A Field Guide.
-Boston, USA: The Sentinel Project for Pediatric Drug-Resistant Tuberculosis; November 2021, Fifth edition
+Boston, USA: The Sentinel Project for Pediatric Drug-Resistant Tuberculosis; December 2024, Sixth edition

 The Sentinel Project on Pediatric Drug-Resistant Tuberculosis is a global partnership of researchers, caregivers, and advocates aiming to develop and deploy evidencebased strategies to prevent child deaths from this treatable disease.
 We are a learning network committed to generating and disseminating knowledge and data for immediate action.

-The fifth edition of this handbook is based on the Management of Multidrug-Resistant Tuberculosis in Children: A Field Guide, First Edition, November 2012, Second Edition, March 2015, Third Edition, November 2016, and Fourth Edition, August, 2018 a resource developed by the Sentinel Project on Pediatric Drug-Resistant Tuberculosis.
+The sixth edition of this handbook is based on the Management of Multidrug-Resistant Tuberculosis in Children: A Field Guide, First Edition, November 2012, Second Edition, March 2015, Third Edition, November 2016, Fourth Edition, August, 2018, and the Fifth Edition, March, 2022 a resource developed by the Sentinel Project on Pediatric Drug- Resistant Tuberculosis.

-Cover photo courtesy of Marcela Tommasi
+Photos in the guide are courtesy of Marcela Tommasi